 VI b.
-Funds accruing to the Student Body from any other sources shall be noted and kept by the Treasurer in the general fund and are to be disbursed at the direction of the Council, including the offertory monies collected in Christ's Chapel.
+Funds accruing to the Student Body from any other sources shall be noted and kept by the Treasurer in a single bank checking account and are to be disbursed from that account at the direction of the Council, including the offertory monies collected in Christ's Chapel.

 VI c.
 Students, student committees and/or groups who want to organize an event or activity open to all students may request funding by submitting a request form specified by Student Council.
-Events or activities that are under the amount of \$500 will be approved by a simple majority of the Student Council.
-Funding requests greater than \$500 will be presented to the Student Body for approval.
+Funding requests for events or activities that are under the amount of \$15 per member of the student body will be approved by a simple majority of the Student Council.
+Funding requests greater than \$15 per member of the student body will be presented to the Student Body for approval.